-Technical Background Report Extremely Low-Income Housing
+Extremely Low-Income Housing

 Extremely low-income (ELI) is defined as a household income at or below 30 percent of the area median income, adjusted for household size.
-In Sonoma County, an individual with an income of \$24,450 or less or a family of four with a household income of \$35,650 or less is considered extremely low-income.1 These incomes are equivalent to working 30 hours per week at minimum wage and working full time with an hourly wage less than \$17.46, respectively.
-Error!
-Not a valid bookmark self-reference. shows wages for a selection of common professions held by those in extremely low-income households.
+In Sonoma County, an individual with an income of \$24,450 or less or a family of four with a household income of \$35,650 or less is considered extremely low-income.
+These incomes are equivalent to working 30 hours per week at minimum wage and working full time with an hourly wage less than \$17.46, respectively.
+Table 4 shows wages for a selection of common professions held by those in extremely low-income households.